 Let us have a look at five cricketers who are considered as legends in their respective countries:

 #1 Tamim Iqbal

 His Test score of 206 against Pakistan is the highest individual score by a Bangladeshi in the longest format of the game and also holds the same record in ODIs by virtue of his 154-run innings against Zimbabwe back in 2009.
-In 2011, he was honoured after being named the ‘Wisden Cricketer of the Year’.
+In 2011, he was honoured by being named the ‘Wisden Cricketer of the Year’.

-Another achievement which complements his glittering career was his participation in the Bicentenary Celebration Match at Lord’s for the Rest of the World side against the Marylebone Cricket Club in 2014.
+Another achievement which complements his glittering career was his participation in the Bicentenary Celebration Match at Lord’s for the Rest of the World side against Marylebone Cricket Club in 2014.

 Ryan ten Doeschate had taken the world of cricket by storm with his all-round performance, but unfortunately featured in only 33 One-Day Internationals.
 His batting average in ODIs is a whopping 67.
 The Dutch player has also scored 5 centuries and clinched 55 wickets with the ball.
 During the 2011 Cricket World Cup, Ten Doeschate scored a flawless 119-run innings which nearly defeated England.

 A regular for county side Essex for nearly a decade, he by far is the most experienced player for the Dutch team.
 The all-rounder was picked up by the Kolkata Knight Riders for the cash-rich annual Indian Premier League as a foreign recruit and he still holds the record for having the highest average in One-Day Internationals by a batsman with more than 10 innings followed by South African AB de Villiers.

 The Port-Elizabeth born player was awarded the ‘ICC Associate Cricketer of the Year’ on three occasions and is regarded as one of the finest players the non-Test world has ever produced.